TN 180 (01-21)

 explain the electronic payment requirement again.
 If the individual still does not agree, state the following:

-• Treasury will make a determination and inform him or her of their decision.
+• Treasury will make a determination and inform them of the decision.

-NOTE: If an individual inquires about the status of an exemption request, refer him or her to Treasury’s exemption helpline at 1-800-333-1795.
+NOTE: If an individual inquires about the status of an exemption request, refer them to Treasury’s exemption helpline:1-800-333-1795.

 has direct deposit or Direct Express but requests more information for an exemption from the electronic payment requirement,

 explain that Treasury administers the exemption process.
-Refer the individual to Treasury’s exemption helpline at 1-800-333-1795.
+Refer the individual to Treasury’s exemption helpline: 1-800-333-1795.

 Follow these guidelines when assisting individuals to establish direct deposit: